Salah-Code-Lab/MBRFilterPP/README.md

 change to to:
 partmgr (NO CAPS & NO SPACE AFTER IT)

-[!Warning]
+[Warning!]
-<mark>DO NOT DELETE IT IF YOU DELETED IT THE MACHINE WILL LOOP IN 0x7B OR OTHER ERRORS MAKE SURE TO SET THE VALUE CORRECTLY</mark>
+<mark>DO NOT DELETE IT IF YOU DELETED IT THE MACHINE WILL LOOP IN 0x7B OR OTHER ERRORS,
+MAKE SURE TO SET THE VALUE CORRECTLY</mark>

 7. Reboot the machine it should boot successfuly again, after booting successfuly Delete the Service with